MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ##### Benefits

 - This configuration is relatively simple to configure, and provides customers with Contoso-branded URLs.
-- The approach supports a very high number of tenants.
+- The approach supports a very large number of tenants.
 - When a new tenant is onboarded, Contoso doesn't need to make any changes to Front Door, DNS, or TLS certificates.

 ##### Drawbacks